 What happens if I have Buy Now, Pay Later debt?

-BNPL is still a relatively new form of credit but the consequences of missing payments are similar to if you default on any other form of credit.
+BNPL is still a relatively new form of credit, but the consequences of missing payments are similar to those of defaulting on any other form of credit.

 Several things can happen if you accumulate BNPL debt, which we’ve outlined below: